Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

 ### Step 1: - The aircraft alarm lights are blinking - Prepare code example

 - Configure HealthChecks package in your application
+- Open a terminal and navigate to the `WrightBrothersApi` folder.

     ```sh
     cd WrightBrothersApi/